hsrkl/hsrkl/README.md

-I'm a self taught programmer who codes as a hobby
+self taught programmer who codes as a hobby